KLamaniakou/3D-Game-Bob-in-Wonderland-/README.md

 -Character Design: Bob is constructed from a sphere (head), a parallelepiped (body), and cylinders (legs), which can move and transform as a single object.

 -Game Mechanics:
-                  -Bob navigates the ground, unable to exit its boundaries, using keyboard controls.
+                  Bob navigates the ground, unable to exit its boundaries, using keyboard controls.
-                  -Interaction with cubes at the level's corners changes Bob's texture or size.
+                  ,Interaction with cubes at the level's corners changes Bob's texture or size.

 -Camera Implementation: A simple camera allows the player to view the scene from any angle and height, controlled by keyboard arrows and zoom keys